Hop til indhold

 Bonus

 Most average interest rate plans include the possibility of an added bonus that may increase the agreed minimum payouts.
 It will be stated in your policy if this possibility applies to your plan.
 Special rules apply to your pension plan if your policy does not mention the possibility of bonus.
-You can read more in your terms and conditions of pension at My PFA.

 Interest rate groups